tetzank/homepage/content/posts/self-made-karaoke.md

 I am definitely not the singer type.
 Never went to any karaoke and probably will never do.
 But for some reason I was intrigued to see, from a technical standpoint, how to create a karaoke song.
-How does one remove the vocals of a song and make the lyrics appear at the right time.
+How does one remove the vocals from a song and make the lyrics appear at the right time?
 I will show you the poor man's approach of making your own karaoke songs and get them to play on a website.

-As my main system runs linux and I'm a terminal guy, I will only use open source commandline tools.
+As my main system runs Linux and I'm a terminal guy, I will only use open source command line tools.
-Most of the tools are probably also available for your platform.
+Most of the tools are probably also available for your platform of choice.

 # Getting A Song

 The example song we will use is ["Play Crack the Sky" by Brand New][yt], mainly because of the awesome lyrics.
-Most songs nowadays are available on Youtube, and this is no exception.
+Most songs nowadays are available on YouTube, and this one is no exception.
 So, let's just download it from there.
 The best tool for this job is `youtube-dl`.
 [yt]: https://www.youtube.com/watch?v=--EeaSYoH04

-`youtuble-dl` supports a gazillion video platforms, not just Youtube.
+`youtuble-dl` supports a gazillion video platforms, not just YouTube.
 If you ever wanted to download a file from a streaming website, this tool should have you covered.

 Let us first have a look at the available formats we can choose from with the option `-F`.